clamsproject/clams-python/documentation/introduction.rst

 Containerization
 ^^^^^^^^^^^^^^^^
 In addition to the HTTP service, a CLAMS app is expected to be containerized for seamless deployment to CLAMS workflow engines.
-Also, independently from being compatible with the CLAMS platform, containerization of your app is recommended especially when your app processes video streams and dependent on complicated system-level video processing libraries (e.g. `OpenCV <https://opencv.org/>`_, `FFmpeg <https://ffmpeg.org/>`_).
+Also, independently from being compatible with the CLAMS platform, containerization of your app is recommended especially when your app processes video streams and is dependent on complicated system-level video processing libraries (e.g. `OpenCV <https://opencv.org/>`_, `FFmpeg <https://ffmpeg.org/>`_).

 When you start developing an app with ``clams develop`` command, the command will create a ``Containerfile`` with some instructions as inline comments for you (you can always start from scratch with any containerization tool you like).